ryantd42/NY-Legislative-Git/2023/S2935D-2023/bill.md

   January 25, 2023
   ___________

- Introduced  by  Sen.  PARKER -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  reported  favorably from said committee, ordered to first and second report, ordered to a third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading
+ Introduced by Sens.
+PARKER, GIANARIS, GONZALEZ, HARCKHAM, HOYLMAN-SIGAL, MYRIE,  RAMOS,  SEPULVEDA  -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  reported  favorably from said committee, ordered to first and second report, ordered to a third  reading,  amended  and  ordered reprinted,  retaining its place in the order of third reading -- again amended and ordered reprinted, retaining its place  in  the  order  of third reading

  AN ACT enacting the "just energy transition act"